SpaceCurve/schema-discovery/README.md

 Use this tool to analyze existing JSON and GeoJSON data.
 This tool can create a file in data definition language (DDL) that defines a database schema.
 You can use the `scctl` tool to import the DDL file into SpaceCurve System.
 For information about importing a DDL file, see *Creating Databases and Tables* in the SpaceCurve documentation.

-This tool infers data types and value distribution statistics about fields in
+This tool infers data types and value distribution statistics about fields in the source data.
+This information appears in a comment for each data type in the DDL output.

+Creating a DDL with correct datatypes is just one step in importing data to SpaceCurve System.
+Your database also needs partitioning and indexing that reflects the kinds of queries you will make.
+Find *System Data Management* in the SpaceCurve documentation for guidance about optimizing queries.

 JSON Format
 -----------